skip to Main Content

 She said, “Of course.
 You’d do the same.”

-I said it confidently “I would never do that.”
+I said it confidently, “I would never do that.”

 (Because I know Ashu will never consider me.
-I am a loser.
+I am a loser).

 During lunch break, I had a full plan.
 I’d check on each one of them, ask if they needed anything, or if someone was troubling them in class.
 I imagined myself as a saviour—like a mini-hero who could threaten juniors with just a glare.
 (At least, I thought so.)

-But just as I approached with a smile, she looked right through me—as if I were invisible.
+First, I headed to Gauri’s classroom.
+She was surrounded by friends already, chatting and laughing.
+When I approached her with a smile, she looked right through me—as if I were invisible.
 As if she didn’t even know me at all.

 Next stop: Teepu’s class.
 I offered her some sweets, trying to be the thoughtful big sister.
 Just then, Sonia and a few of my classmates walked into the primary wing.
 Out of nowhere, Teepu shouted in her squeaky voice,